How to Hire a DesignOps Expert?

 Check out these resources to learn more about DesignOps, and its role in your organization:

 - Understanding DesignOps and Its Role in Design Teams

 - How DesignOps Work – The Mindset of Design Operations

 - Does Your Team Need a Design Operations Manager?

 Managing design systems is one of the biggest challenges for a DesignOps expert.
 Ensuring the design system’s UI kit syncs with the component library takes considerable time and effort.

 With Merge, you sync your design system from a repository to UXPin’s editor, so designers use the same components as engineers–creating a single source of truth across the organization.
 Any changes to the repository automatically sync to UXPin, notifying design teams of the new release.

 Ready to optimize your UX workflows with a single tool?
-Sign up for a free trial to experience Merge through UXPin’s MUI integration.
+Request access to Merge.